 Spending as much time with on-boarding and monitoring as you do in the selection process is important.
 Shorten the “honeymoon” time to 60-90 days where you give “the benefit of the doubt” on performance shortfalls.
 Listen carefully to peers and the people working at levels below them around “fit”, work habits and communication skills.

 Within two weeks of hiring, hold a Manager Facilitation Session with the new manager and their staff direct reports to surface quickly expectations and uncertainties.
 The facilitator solicits ahead of time, lists of “What we know about Mary”, “What we want to know about Mary” and finally, “What we want her to know about us”.
 Then have the new hire come into the room and respond to the lists.
 These are great opportunities for the new manager to understand their staff better in a non-threatening way.

 What to avoid

 One searcher reports that they “Focused too much on “brands” contained within a resume.
 It’s easy to fall in love with somebody who appears to bring large-company management experience to the table, but it’s often the case that they don’t represent a good fit in the context of a much smaller, much more resource-constrained company”.
-There is a trade-off with any SME in finding candidates who can be “generalists” and be willing to pitch in and knowing when to bring in specialists who can successfully thrive in a small firm.
+There is a trade-off with any SME in finding staff level candidates who can be “generalists” and be willing to pitch in and knowing when to bring in specialists who can successfully thrive in a small firm.

 While reference checking is a common practice, it is very difficult to get anything beyond employment confirmation.
 Paul Thompson found “Reference checking for very likable people, especially in sales positions, is hard.
 They tend to be very positive but not necessarily correlated with actually delivering outcome rather than making friends.”